sergiodealencar/sergiodealencar/README.md

-# Hi, I'm Sergio de Alencar
+# Hi, I'm Sérgio de Alencar

 I am a **Bioinformatics Scientist**, specializing in building automation pipelines that streamline complex genomic analyses.
 With over **20 peer-reviewed publications**, I have led projects in **genomics**, **transcriptomics**, and **metagenomics**, delivering insights that advance biological research.
 I combine deep scientific expertise with **quality assurance principles** to ensure bioinformatics software is not only powerful but also reliable and reproducible.
 I am passionate about bridging research and technology, developing workflows that drive both precision and innovation.